 That being said, there are often controversies in the use of technology, just like many other technologies that were introduced before they have become widely used.
 The good news is that if you are ever a victim of medical malpractice, you can always get help by speaking with a medical malpractice lawyer.

 However, the use of nanomaterials and nanoscale applications still brings great promise towards how implanted electronics in human bodies are predicted to function.

 Much Research Are Being Done to Nano Electronics in the Medical Field.

 There has been plenty of research done to nanoelectronics and more are underway.
-One of the developments in this area includes a nano bio electronic system that triggers enzyme activity which could greatly help with the treatments that involve the help of enzymes in the body.
+One of the developments in this area includes a Nano bio electronic system that triggers enzyme activity which could greatly help with the treatments that involve the help of enzymes in the body.

 They have even managed to allow drug release by triggering the system electronically from a set of smart nanomembranes.
-Other research advances also include an artificial retina to allow people with difficulty seeing colors to finally recognize them, there are breathalyzers that are based on nanomaterials, and implants that are self-sustaining thanks to nanogenerators.
+Other research advances also include an artificial retina to allow people with difficulty seeing colors to finally recognize them, there are breathalysers that are based on nanomaterials, and implants that are self-sustaining thanks to nanogenerators.